Afanasy Fet: Legacy

 In retrospect, Afanasy Fet is regarded as the greatest lyric poet of Russia.
 His verses were highly esteemed by Vissarion Belinsky, who ranked him on par with Mikhail Lermontov.
 "Such lyrical insight into the very core of the Spring and human emotion risen by it was hitherto unknown in Russian poetry," wrote critic Vasily Botkin in 1843.
-Osip Mandelstam considered Fet to be the greatest Russian poet of all time.
 Fet, whose sensual and melancholic lyric was often imbued with sadness and tragedy, exerted powerful influence upon Russian Symbolists, notably Innokenty Annensky and Alexander Blok, the latter referring to him as his "great teacher."
 Among those influenced by Fet were Sergey Yesenin and Boris Pasternak.
 Tchaikovsky wrote:

 Fet is an exceptional phenomenon.
 There is no use to compare him to other first class poets, or go and analyze Pushkin, Lermontov, Al. Tolstoy and Tyutchev looking for similarities...
 For, in his finest moments, Fet leaves the boundaries of poetry altogether and boldly ventures into our field.
 That is why, when I think of Fet, often Beethoven comes to mind...
 Like Beethoven, he is endowed with the power to touch upon those strings of our souls which are out of reach for poets, no matter how strong, who rely on words only.
 Rather than a poet, he is a musician-poet.

 Professor Pyotr Kudryavtsev also considered Fet a great master of melody-driven verse.
 His poetry, 'unique in terms of aesthetics,' can be taken as proof that "real poetry is self-sufficient and its sources won't dry out even in the most unfavorable times," Kudryavtsev argued.

 Yet, Fet was not a popular poet during his lifetime.
 Vasily Botkin remarked that even in the 1860s when his books enjoyed mostly positive reviews, "the general public treated these praises skeptically… If he was successful at all, then mostly with the literary men."
 One reason for this might have been his unwillingness to change according to the 'spirit of the times'.
 "Unlike Nekrasov, who expressed zeitgeist perfectly, always going with the flow, Fet refused to 're-tune his lyre's strings'," the Soviet scholar Dmitry Blagoy argued.